-The Industrial/Organizational Psychology track is intended for two groups of students: those who wish to pursue graduate training in industrial/organizational (I/O) psychology and those seeking employment in I/O-related areas.
+The Industrial/Organizational Psychology concentration is intended for two groups of students: those who wish to pursue graduate training in industrial/organizational (I/O) psychology and those seeking employment in I/O-related areas.
 Students will prepare for entry-level positions in a variety of work settings that involve job analysis, staffing, training, and performance evaluation.

 Students should select their courses carefully and consult with the Department of Psychology early in their program.
 Course prerequisites must be observed.
 Note that a limit of 10 courses may be taken in the Boler School of Business by non School of Business students.
 Those students planning to complete the I/O track with a business minor should take MT 122 (not EC 205).